BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-install-Script-Extender.md

+> Check this guide out on how to use the console and getting started with using Script Extender for mod creation: https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted
+{.is-info}

 ## But I do not want SE to auto update for me because xyz?

 It is generally not a good idea to roll back on a SE update or stop the updates for SE.
 Here is a few reasons why: